Screaming Bloody Murder: Promotion

-On July 6, 2010, Screaming Bloody Murder was announced for release the following month; alongside this, "Skumfuck" was posted online.
+On July 6, 2010, Screaming Bloody Murder was announced for release the following month; alongside this, "Skumfuk" was posted online.
 On January 8, 2011, it was announced that the band would release the radio single "Screaming Bloody Murder" on February 7, 2011, in the United States.
 The song had its worldwide premiere on January 14, 2011, on the Windsor radio station 89X.
 Universal Japan has confirmed on the official Japanese Sum 41 website, that Screaming Bloody Murder will be released in Japan on March 23, 2011, after which it was confirmed on the band's official website that the album be released on March 29, 2011, in the US.
 On February 28, 2011, a stream of "Blood in My Eyes", another new song from the album, was released for free listening on Alternative Press.
 Universal Music Japan then announced that they postponed release date of the album in Japan because of the 2011 Tōhoku earthquake and tsunami, until April 6, 2011.
 On March 24, 2011, Island Records started streaming the record in its entirety on the band's official website.

 "Baby You Don't Wanna Know" was the album's second single in the UK and Europe only.
 On June 22, 2011, during the band's performance in Angers, France, the band debuted the song live for the first time.
 Sum 41 shot a music video for "Baby You Don't Wanna Know" in June.
 In July 2011, Matt Whibley confirmed that the music video for the first single "Screaming Bloody Murder" would be left unreleased due to its content and difficulties with the label.
 On August 3, 2011, the band premiered the music video for "Baby You Don't Wanna Know" exclusively on German website Myvideo.de.

-On February 29, 2012, the band shot a music video for "Blood in My Eyes", with director Michael Maxxis in Los Angeles.
+On February 29, 2012, the band shot a music video for "Blood in My Eyes", with director Michael Maxxis in Los Angeles, California.
 The video was shot in the desert around the Los Angeles area.